 However, this despair has also led to new opportunities in various fields, especially in the digital world.
 Now, more people are turning to online avenues for work and recreation.
 And startups capitalizing on this new surge in online consumerism are doing well, especially in edtech, telemedicine, OTT media, e-Commerce, and other similar digital business areas.

 Traditional models are being disrupted every day.
 One such instance is that domestic tourism is slowly beginning to reap the benefits of the stoppage of international travel and, hence, international tourism.

 LA: Joginder, I can say that you have a distinct leadership since I had known you years ago.
 Tell us more about life besides being the pivotal force of Pulse Active Stations Network.

-JT: I like to keep expanding my horizons by reading a wide range of literature, including fiction and non-fiction, in which my favorites are in history and natural history.
+JT: I like to keep expanding my horizons by reading a wide range of literature, including fiction and non-fiction, of which my favorites are history and natural history.
 Apart from reading, I like to explore the human body’s possibilities by practicing calisthenics and athletics, such as running.

 First, thank you for your precious time reading the stories (without paywalls) I publish on Startups to Enterprises covering the EU, China, the US, and India.
 Second, I request you to contribute financially (any amount) to help me sustain this as an independent digital business news media.

 If I receive a request for a sponsored post, I ensure I see merit that is meaningful for erudite and informed readers like you.
 In the bargain, I lose out on sponsorships wherein I need funds to sustain this effort.
 Your contribution helps me stay afloat.